SOWS Logo

 Diet

-Possums usually feed on leaves, flowers, and fruits with the brushtail possum also known to eat grass, fungi and bird eggs.
+Both species consume leaves, flowers, and fruits with the brushtail possum also known to eat grass, fungi, bark and occasionally bird eggs and small lizard varieties.

 Capture/Release of possums

-There is scientific evidence showing that release site features such as habitat quality and predators may be more important than release protocols.
-When there are less predators and efficient food sources are available the survival chances of released possums increase.
+If relocation is required, release site features such as habitat quality and predators must be considered.
+Sufficient food sources and habitats available along with low predator numbers increase the survival chances of released possums.

-If you find an injured possum, please contact your local vet or wildlife shelter!
+If you find an injured possum please contact your local vet or wildlife shelter.
+Alternatively, if you are not aware of your local shelter, you can contact Wildlife Victoria (Ph 8400 7300) for assistance.

 Find more Information here